persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 7-2 Launch
 ''''''''''

-When the « Calibration » window is validated, a new element appears in the study tree, below the observations item.
+When the **Calibration** window is validated, a new element appears in the study tree, below the observations item.

 Its context menu has the following actions: